-Mental Health at University
+Mental Health and Wellbeing at University

 In the same way that we all experience fluctuating physical health, any one of us can experience a mental health difficulty at any point in our lives.
 Research included in the Royal College of Psychiatrists' Mental Health of Students in Higher Education report, indicates that as many as 29% of students may experience mental health difficulties at some point during their studies.
 For some students, these difficulties may be short-lasting and resolve with lifestyle changes and support from friends and family.

 Other students may be living with more enduring mental health difficulties which require additional support, including adjustments to study.
 Whatever your need, the Mental Health Team are eager to ensure that students with mental health difficulties receive advice, information and support as needed to facilitate academic work and participation in University life.